-The first time I went river rafting, I was probably 9.
-It was in Lake Tahoe, and I was more of a raft ornament than a proper and productive paddler.
+The first time I went river rafting, I was about nine years old.
+It was in Lake Tahoe, and at that young age, I was more of a raft ornament than a productive paddler.

 The first time I went river rafting that I actually remember was in Glacier National Park, Montana.
 It was one of those moments that you try something for the first time and love it so much you can’t seem to stop grinning with pleasure, wondering “why haven’t I tried this sooner?”

-So I could barely contain my excitement for river rafting in Costa Rica with my family.
-After 3 months of traveling solo through Central America, I was excited for an important piece of home to join me for some adventures!
+So I could barely contain my excitement for white water river rafting in Costa Rica with my family.
+After 3 months of traveling solo through Central America, I was excited for an important piece of home to join me for some Costa Rica adventures!

 We decided on rafting The Balsa river, containing class II and III rapids.

 For the rafting novices, there are 6 classes or levels of river rapids:

 - Class I: Easy - Moving water with small waves that tug at the boat - it's a relaxing way to spend the day.
 You’ll float down the river without any effort involved.

 - Class II: Novice - Easy rapids, waves up to three feet tall that are readily seen, and wide channels that can be discovered without scouting.
 Some maneuvering is required.

 - Class III: Intermediate - Waves up to four feet and narrow passages that make the boat oscillate.
 Plenty of excitement.

 - Class IV: Advanced - Long, difficult rapids, narrow passages and turbulent water that requires precise maneuvering.